Finite and Corruption-Robust Regret Bounds in Online Inverse Linear Optimization under M-Convex Action Sets: Preliminaries

 \begin{remark}[On the regret metric] Although our regret notion differs from the standard inverse-optimization goal of fully estimating $w^*$, it is the natural online analogue of the \emph{estimation loss} widely used in inverse optimization \citep{Chen2020-kc,Sun2023-nc,Sakaue2025-fe}.
 Moreover, because we only observe optimal actions (and feasible sets), components of $w^*$ that do not affect the choice of optimal actions cannot be inferred accurately.
 In this light, the regret based on the gap between observed and predicted actions is an appropriate performance measure. \end{remark}

-For simplicity, we make the following assumption. \begin{assumption} We assume the following conditions. \begin{enumerate}[leftmargin=.5cm,itemsep=0pt,topsep=0pt] \item $\max\Set*{\inpr{w^*, x - x'}}{x, x' \in X_t} = O(1)$ for all $t$. \item The components of $w^*$ are distinct. \end{enumerate} \end{assumption} The first condition means that the per-round regret is $O(1)$, which is a standard simplification.
+For simplicity, we make the following assumption. \begin{assumption} We assume the following conditions. \begin{enumerate}[leftmargin=.5cm,itemsep=1pt,topsep=0pt] \item $\max\Set*{\inpr{w^*, x - x'}}{x, x' \in X_t} = O(1)$ for all $t$. \item The components of $w^*$ are distinct. \end{enumerate} \end{assumption} The first condition means that the per-round regret is $O(1)$, which is a standard simplification.
 Note that as the agent's objective function is linear, we are only interested in estimating the direction of $w^*$, not in its magnitude; therefore, we can assume any bounds on the magnitude of $w^*$ for convenience.
-Regarding the second condition, if $w^*$ has tied components, we can break ties by perturbing the components by an arbitrarily small amount.
-Since the regret is Lipschitz continuous with respect to $w^*$, it is affected by this perturbation only by an arbitrarily small additive term.
-In other words, the learner who plays $\hat x_t$ under the assumption that the components of $w^*$ are distinct achieves essentially the same regret guarantee even when $w^*$ has tied components.
-Thus, the second condition is merely to avoid technicalities arising from multiple optimal solutions.\looseness=-1
+The second condition is mainly to avoid complications arising from ties among components of $w^*$.
+As detailed in \cref{asec:tied-components}, this condition can indeed be removed in the uncorrupted case (\cref{sec:warm-up,sec:uncorrupted-main}), while it is needed in the corrupted case (\cref{sec:corrupted}).